lianyun0502/KSOC_Connection/README.md

     * Initial release

 ## Installation
-To use this library, you can either clone the repository and create environment with Poetry, or you can install it using pipcommand .
+To use this library, you can either clone the repository and create environment with Poetry, or you can install it using pip command in a environment recommand using ``Python 3.8.9``

 * **Clone the repository**